On the Occasion of the 11th Asian Pharmaceutical Consortium Conference

 - We will take a deeper look at the initiatives needed to promote PACMP utilization in Asia at the 12th APAC.

-Establishment of Asian Universal Healthcare Coverage (aUHC)
+Building Universal Healthcare Coverage (aUHC) in Asia

 The speakers spoke from the standpoints of Japan, Taiwan, and the Asian Development Bank on the current situation and challenges in Asian countries regarding the impact of the COVID-19 pandemic on UHC in Asian countries.

-In the panel discussion, under the themes of "Resilience" and "Sustainability" for building UHC in Asia from a mid- to long-term perspective, the panelists discussed the challenges and future measures to realize the establishment and maintenance of UHC in Asian countries.
+In the panel discussion, under the themes of "Resilience" and "Sustainability" for building UHC in Asia from a mid- to long-term perspective, the panelists discussed the challenges and future measures to realize the building and maintenance of UHC in Asian countries.